Conservation and Improvement of Adequate Working Environment

 The GS Yuasa Group implements measures to help employees achieve their individual career visions while creating new value for the company.

-To bolster our efforts for diverse career development by employees, we introduced rank-based training and age-based career design training that promote career autonomy to supplement existing rank-based career development training.
+To bolster our efforts for diverse career development by employees, we introduced age-based career design training that promote career autonomy to supplement existing rank-based career development training.
 We also conduct support training to enable managers to conduct effective career interviews, thereby supporting the career autonomy of employees.

 In addition, we launched a program that promotes the development of human resources with the skills needed to carry out digital transformation with the objective of having employees acquire skills in line with our management strategies.
 Going forward, we plan to introduce training that allows employees to select the courses they will take with the aims of having employees acquire the skills and techniques necessary for their individual work and improving creativity in new businesses.
 Furthermore, we launched a new business idea proposal program as a mechanism that enables employees to utilize their individual skills and advance their careers.
 This program is intended to create new business opportunities by providing all employees opportunities to propose new business ideas.